varigence/docs/bimlflex/metadata-editors/business-modeling.md

 After the initial selection, the default configuration can be adjusted using the **Configure Modeling** button.

-### Configuring Event Types
+### Entity Types

- On the first tab of the **Configure Modeling** screen, new Event Types can be added and existing ones removed.
+ On the first tab of the **Configure Modeling** screen, new Entity Types can be added and existing ones removed.

 ![Adjusting the Modeling Configuration](images/business-modeling-adjust-modeling-configuration.png "Adjusting the Modeling Configuration")